 I am happy that someone at Breitling has finally realized that there is a lot of wealthy people with good taste and there is a strong demand for classy ultra-luxury watches.

 Case, Ergonomics & Strap

-At 42 millimeters in diameter, the Centenary is still larger than a classic dressy chronograph and the lugs could have been a trifle shorter to make the watch more suitable to a wider audience, but it doesn’t look as arrogant as, say, the 2015 GT3 collection with its huge 49mm body.
+At 42 millimeters in diameter, the Centenary is still larger than a classic dressy chronograph and the lugs could have been a trifle shorter to make the limited edition more suitable to a wider audience, but it doesn’t look as arrogant as, say, the 2015 GT3 collection with its huge 49mm body.
 Also, at less than 14 millimeters from top to bottom, it is slim enough to be used with formal attire (and you can wear it with shirts with normal sleeves, too.)

 The case looks even slimmer than it is thanks to the ultra-low-profile bezel that houses a convex sapphire crystal.
 For persons with a more active lifestyle that could be a problem since the crystal is poorly protected from occasional bumps, but it is that rare occasion where I would be willing to sacrifice some security in favor of aesthetics.

 Quilted leather strap with prominent high-contrast stitching is another reference to the way that Bentley likes to decorate their cars.
 The obvious decor may, too, raise eyebrows, but at least it doesn’t look as brazen.
 Also, if you still think that the leather strap looks too gimmicky, you can always opt for a version with a stainless-steel bracelet.

 As far as ergonomics is concerned, there are no visible issues here: all controls are well-calculated both for aesthetics and for ease of use.
 Some persons may not like the way the chronograph push-pieces don’t feel premium enough when used, but that’s the only issue that I foresee here.

 The in-house Breitling caliber B01 automatic movement was introduced about ten years ago.